ssatguru/BabylonJS-CharacterController/README.md

 // if using animation groups
 var cc = new CharacterController(player,camera,scene,agMap);
 //agMap is a Map of animation name to animationGroup

+// if the avatar face is forward facing (positive Z direction) var cc = new CharacterController(player,camera,scene,agMap,true);
 ```

 ```